LEARN HOW TO CROCHET + A Free eBook

 Watch how to work a chain:

-Okay, so now you are feeling pretty good about working chains.
-Now you can move on to working a single crochet stitch.
+One you feel like a chain master, you can move on to working a single crochet stitch.
 In the pattern, single crochet stitch will be abbreviated “sc”.

 Watch how to work a sc stitch:

-Once you have mastered the single crochet stitch (if you try the pretzel pillow, you will definitely master it!), you can move on to a double crochet.
+Once you have mastered the single crochet stitch you can move on to a double crochet.
 This is a nice, tall stitch and allows you to make blankets and hats much faster than using a single crochet.
 Double crochet is abbreviated “dc” in a written pattern.

 I saved the best for last, the half double crochet.
 It’s like a double crochet, without working the last part of the stitch.
 I love it because it’s taller than a single crochet, so your projects are completed quickly but smaller than a dc, so you don’t have large spaces between the stitches.
 The abbreviation in a written crochet pattern is “hdc.”